scrawlon/scrawlon.github.io/_posts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

 [embed]https://gist.github.com/62a87592c38bb2adbcc4?file=custom_options_divi.php[/embed]

 This is our custom options array.
 We're adding two new options, one for GitHub and one for LinkedIn.
 You could add others, but for the purpose of this tutorial, let's just focus on those.
-If you're curious where this code comes from, you can take a look at the original file '/wp-content/themes/Divi/epanel/options_divi.php'.
+If you're curious where this code comes from, you can take a look at the original file '/wp-content/themes/Divi/options_divi.php'.

 The variables $epanel_key and $epanel_value define where our custom options will appear on the admin screen.
-If you take a look at the original file '/wp-content/themes/Divi/epanel/options_divi.php', you'll see an array that includes the 'name' => 'Show RSS Icon' key value pair.
-Our options appear after RSS feed button in the admin screen.
-You could move the options by change the values of $epanel_key and $epanel_value.
+If you take a look at the original file '/wp-content/themes/Divi/options_divi.php', you'll see an array that includes the 'name' => 'Show RSS Icon' key value pair.
+Our options will appear after RSS feed button in the admin screen.
+You could move the new custom options by changing the values of $epanel_key and $epanel_value.

 ## Make the new options available to Divi